How Israelis Probe Their Failings

 Today’s Israel is a divided country in which no state decision, no matter how seemingly trivial, can be made without causing a stir in some quarters.
 Israeli strife is, of course, nothing new, and, considering the fissiparous tendency of the Jewish people, perhaps division in the Jewish state could not have been otherwise.
 But the rifts have grown wider as the state has grown older.
 An article in the Israel Law Review even put a number to the increased polarization of recent decades, reporting a 180-percent rise between 2009 and 2022.
 Then came 2023, which began with the government launching its campaign to overhaul the Israeli judiciary.
 As the bid for judicial reform advanced, social rifts widened into yawning chasms.
 Indeed, before October 7 made the year the Jewish state’s annus horribilis, Israeli history would have remembered 2023 as the Jewish state’s “year of division” rather than as the year that brought the deadliest massacre of Jews since the Holocaust.

-In the first place, state commissions of inquiry, as we have seen, enjoy much more esteem among Israelis than the body that empanels them.
-Again, while much of the Israeli right regards the Supreme Court as a leftist, elitist bench and an antidemocratic crosscurrent against the tide of popular opinion, for most this scorn does not extend to state commissions of inquiry, even if it is the high court itself that empanels these bodies.
+In the first place, state commissions of inquiry, as we have seen, enjoy more esteem among Israelis than the body that empanels them.
+Again, while many on the Israeli right regard the Supreme Court as a leftist, elitist bench and an antidemocratic crosscurrent against the tide of popular opinion, this scorn does not extend to state commissions of inquiry, which, unlike the high court, seldom engage with the issues that divide Israelis most.
 Many in the Likud party share the general Israeli esteem for state commissions of inquiry.
 A recent example illustrates this.
 When the commission investigating the Meron stampede published its final report in March and found Netanyahu to be among those “personally responsible,” the prime minister, speaking in the name of his party, denounced the commission as a “political weapon.”
 In response, there was something of a mutiny in Likud, and many Likudniks criticized the prime minister for impugning the legitimacy of the commission and for presuming to speak for the party.
 No less indicative of intra-Likud division vis-à-vis commissions, since October about a third of the Likudniks in the Knesset, including several cabinet ministers, have called for a state commission of inquiry.

 The dispute over appointing commissions of inquiry, then, is not so much one between the right and the left or even between Likud and the left.
 The opposition to the Israeli majority that supports the appointment of a state commission of inquiry is, with a few exceptions, limited to Netanyahu and his staunchest partisans.

 If Netanyahu does indeed appoint a government commission of inquiry, instead of a state commission of inquiry, and the public backlash is fierce and lasting, as it is sure to be, there are two recent prime ministerial examples he can follow: Ehud Barak’s acquiescence or Ehud Olmert’s defiance.
-After the October 2000 shooting of the Arab rioters, Ehud Barak appointed a government commission of inquiry.
+After the October 2000 shooting of the Arab rioters, Ehud Barak established a fact-finding committee with even less authority than government commissions of inquiry.
 When this inflamed outrage in the Arab population instead of extinguishing it, Barak gave in and appointed a state commission of inquiry, the Or Commission.
 For his part, after the mismanaged Second Lebanon War in 2006, Ehud Olmert appointed a government commission of inquiry.
 As with Barak, this raised a popular clamor against him.
 But Olmert dug in, defying public demand for an upgrade to a state commission.
 In the end, he not only weathered the outcry against him, remaining prime minister for two more years, he also prevailed against a challenge in the Supreme Court to compel him to appoint a state commission of inquiry.
+The prime minister’s record leaves little doubt as to which of the two Ehuds he would be more likely to emulate.

 If it happens that there is equal determination between Netanyahu and his parliamentary colleagues—him to forestall a state commission and them to have one formed—we may look to Netanyahu’s own history to see how things may play out.
 As we have seen, state commissions of inquiry are appointed by the government.
 If a government is inexorably opposed, there is still a way—albeit a more cumbersome and much less common way—for those in favor of a commission to bypass that opposition and have one formed anyway.
 First, the state comptroller—an independent, apolitical figure—must recommend the appointment of a state commission.
 Then, the Knesset’s State Control Committee—a body chaired by a member of the opposition—must vote, by a majority of at least two-thirds of its members, to appoint a state commission.